Joanne Katz: Early life and education

 She received a Master of Science in mathematical statistics from Princeton University in 1982 and immediately joined the faculty of the newly established Dana Center in the Johns Hopkins Department of Ophthalmology as a research associate.
-While working full time, Dr Katz earned a Doctor of Science in international health from Johns Hopkins Bloomberg School of Public Health in 1993.
+While working full time, Dr Katz earned a Doctor of Science in international health from the Johns Hopkins Bloomberg School of Public Health in 1993.
 Her dissertation was titled Village and household clustering of morbidity and mortality in developing countries.

 Career

 From 1982 to 1994, Katz served on the faculty of the Dana Center for Preventive Ophthalmology in the Wilmer Eye Institute at Johns Hopkins.
 With an MS degree, she was promoted to assistant professor in 1986 and to associate professor in 1991.
 In 1994, she moved with several colleagues into the Johns Hopkins Bloomberg School of Public Health Department of International Health.
 There, she was promoted to professor in 1997.